CASFRI/PostgreSQL-Table-Translation-Framework/README.md

 If multiple validation helper functions are provided, they will run in order from left to right.
 Multiple validations can therefore be used to test for example, that a value is an integer, before testing whether it falls between two other values.

 One feature of the translation engine is that the return type of a translation function must be of the same type as the target attribute type defined in the **targetAttributeType** column of the translation table.
 This means some translation functions have multiple versions that each return a different type (e.g. CopyText, CopyDouble, CopyInt).
+More specific versions (e.g. CopyDouble, CopyInt) are generally implemented as wrappers around more generic versions (e.g. CopyText).

 ## Validation Functions